 The Egmont Overture is the opening of a set of incidental music that Beethoven was commissioned to write for a 1787 play of the same name by Johann Wolfgang van Goethe.
 The music was composed between 1809-1810.
-The story centers around Dutch nobleman, Count Egmont – whose life and heroism is expressed boldly through the music of Beethoven.
+The story centres around Dutch nobleman, Count Egmont – whose life and heroism is expressed boldly through the music of Beethoven.
 The story shows the Count’s sixteen-century struggle for Dutch liberty against the imperial rule of Spain.
-Egmont’s fight against oppression finds its climax at the end where he is sentenced to execution, but just before he delivers a speech which becomes a victorious matrydom.
+Egmont’s fight against oppression finds its climax at the end where he is sentenced to execution, but just before he delivers a speech which becomes a victorious martyrdom.

 Whilst Beethoven was composing this work, the Napoleonic Wars were in full swing and the French Empire had dominated most of Europe.
 Due to this, Beethoven expressed his own political opinions within the music for this play, showing the sacrifice of a heroic man who made a stand against oppression.

 The Egmont Overture opens the play, and is written in sonata form.
 The overture starts with a slow introduction (‘The Prison’).
 The beginning is dark, and the F minor tonality enhances this twofold.
 The strings sound dense, and the tonic chord they play in unison represents the oppressive feelings within the play.
 The ominous undertones and the sarabande rhythms infer the role of Spain within this play.
 Complying to sonata form, Beethoven introduces the main themes that he will use within the overture.
 These can be heard in both the woodwind interjections and the strings unison motifs.
 This introduction is in 3/2 time, which gives it a slightly unsteady feeling that perhaps represents the political opinion of Beethoven and the hero of the play.